 Turning Point offers confidential resources to individuals and families.

-Recognizing a growing need, a group of formerly abused women came together in 1976 to establish “May Day Anonymous.”
-The small group and volunteers answered hotline calls from women who were victims of domestic violence in the area.
+Recognizing a growing need, a small group came together in 1976 to establish “May Day Anonymous.”
+This dedicated group answered hotline calls from women who were victims of domestic violence in the area.

 In 1978, the group was granted nonprofit status and evolved into Turning Point of Lehigh Valley.
 Since its incorporation, Turning Point of Lehigh Valley (TPLV) has helped more than 85,000 victims of domestic abuse.